 Your First Home: What First-Time Buyers Need to Know

 First-time home buyers in South Africa are moving from renting to owning for the first time.
 The process involves bond pre-approval, a focused property search, an offer to purchase, a formal bond application, and transfer at the Deeds Office.
-Both the financial and the emotional dimensions of the decision tend to arrive together.
-Understanding what to expect at each stage before it arrives is what allows the instinct to find the right property to translate into a successful offer.
-The full process is covered in the complete guide to buying a home in South Africa.
+Both the financial and the emotional sides of the decision tend to arrive together.
+Understanding what to expect at each stage, before it arrives, is what allows the instinct to find the right property to translate into a successful offer.

 Key takeaways